zestia/ember-select-box/README.md

 })
 ```

-3. If you need _even more_ flexibility you can create your own select box using the mixins
+* OR, if you need _even more_ flexibility you can create your own select box using the mixins

 ```javascript
 let MySelectBox = Component.extend(BaseSelectBox, Toggleable, Searchable);